Constitution & Bylaws

 ARTICLE VIII – INITIATION FEES & ANNUAL DUES

 An Initiation Fee, set by the International Council for each new inductee, shall he paid by a Section to the College.
 Said fee shall be due and payable within 60 days of induction.

 SECTION 2.
 ANNUAL DUES

 Annual Dues, set by the International Council, shall be assessed annually for each Active Fellow of the College.
 Each Section shall be responsible for remittance of the total Annual Dues for all active Fellows.
 All Sections shall pay the same Annual Dues per Fellow unless an adjustment has been requested and approved by the International Council at the Annual Meeting.
 Should the International Council grant a modification, such modification shall be for the next fiscal year only.
 Continuation of the modification shall require annual approval of the International Council.
-The Annual Dues shall be payable in the first quarter of the financial year unless a written and signed agreement is negotiated between the Section and the Secretary General.
+The Annual Dues shall be payable in the first quarter of the financial year.
+The payment policy for Annual Dues, for Sections that do not pay in full the first quarter, be required for 33% of each Section’s total Annual Dues to be submitted to the College according to the following schedule: 1st Installment due not later than April 30th each year; 2nd Installment due not later than June 30th each year; and the 3rd Installment due not later than November 30th each year.
 If the Section fails to pay their Annual Dues in that financial year, they will be considered delinquent resulting in losing their voting rights in the Council.
 If it occurs for two consecutive years, the Section loses the right to attend the Council Meeting.